2021 EFL Cup final: Second half

 Spurs got the second half underway and immediately went on the attack.
 In the 47th minute, Moura squared a ball to Giovani Lo Celso on the edge of the box and he took a touch before curling it towards the far bottom corner where Steffen pushed it away.
 In 55th minute, De Bruyne picked out Sterling with a low through ball into the left of the box this time and the forward cut inside before curling a shot towards the far post he sent it wide of the target and it was yet another good chance missed by Sterling.
 In the 67th minute, Ryan Mason made a double substitution for Spurs with Gareth Bale replacing Moura and Moussa Sissoko replacing Lo Celso.
 In the 72nd minute, Sterling peeled off the back of Sissoko when İlkay Gündoğan picked him out and Sterling took it to the by line in the box before pulling it back for Gündoğan he took the shot first time but dragged it wide of the near post.
-In the 74th minute, City went on the counter attack and Mahrez drove through midfield to get into space for a shot he hit his effort through the central defenders and Lloris got a strong hand to it to tip it away from goal.
+In the 74th minute, City went on the counterattack and Mahrez drove through midfield to get into space for a shot he hit his effort through the central defenders and Lloris got a strong hand to it to tip it away from goal.
 In the 82nd minute, Laporte scored the opener, a good free-kick from De Bruyne on the left and Laporte rose higher than Sissoko at the far post to reach it he flicked his header on and there was nothing Lloris could do to stop it nesting into the bottom left corner.
 In the 84th minute, Pep Guardiola made his first substitution for City with Rodri replacing Fernandinho.
 Also in the 84th minute, Mason made Spurs next substitution with Dele Alli replacing Pierre-Emile Højbjerg.
-In the 87th minute, Guardiola made City's next substitution with Bernando Silva replacing De Bruyne.
+In the 87th minute, Guardiola made City's next substitution with Bernardo Silva replacing De Bruyne.
 In the 90th minute, Mason made another Spurs substitution with Steven Bergwijn replacing Aurier.
 In the fourth minute of stoppage time, Rodri chipped the ball over Sissoko to pick out Foden's run and the Spurs defenders stopped to ask for offside Foden squared it to Mahrez in the middle of the box and he slotted it past Lloris before the flag belatedly went up against Foden in the last action of the second half and the game.
 City won 1–0 and sealed a fourth successive title.